 1. Get a Sense of What You Can Afford

 Take the time to get a clear sense of how you save and spend your money.
 By calculating a debt-to-income ratio of your current monthly expenditures, and factoring in what you plan to spend for a down payment, you can gain a realistic view of what your monthly budget for a mortgage should be.
+Use NJ Realtors® Affordability Calculator to determine how much house you can afford to finance.

 2. Settle on What Your Down Payment Will Be